PaddlePaddle/Parakeet/examples/deepvoice3/README.md

     ├── mel_spec     # mel spectrogram
     └── waveform     # waveform (.wav files)
 ```

+If `checkpoints` is not empty and argument `--checkpoint` is not specified, the model will be resumed from the latest checkpoint at the beginning of training.

 - `--device` is the device (gpu id) to use for training. `-1` means CPU.